 Why Do Alcoholics Need to Drink?

 It is futile to try and convince an alcoholic that they must give up the one thing that makes them feel included in life.
-Alcoholism is a disease of the mind and emotions, and it is more about mental health than the drink.
+Alcoholism is a disease of the mind and emotions and is more about mental health than the drink.

-Why is Alcoholism Considered a Chronic Disease?
+Why Is Alcoholism Considered a Chronic Disease?

-Alcoholism is considered a chronic disease like other chronic diseases such as cancer, diabetes, and others; Alcoholism has no cure, and it can get worse or improve and carries a risk of relapse.
+Alcoholism is considered a chronic disease like other chronic diseases such as cancer, diabetes, and others.
+Alcoholism has no cure, and it can get worse or improve and carries a risk of relapse.

 - History of trauma, abuse, or neglect

-How Does the Medical community Identify Alcoholism?
+How Does the Medical Community Identify and Diagnose Alcoholism?

 When people need help to stop drinking, they must have a personalized treatment plan that reflects their needs for specific therapy types for trauma, depression, anxiety, or other emotional or mental health disorders.
 Evoke Wellness at Miramar provides cutting-edge, evidence-based forms of treatment, such as alcohol detox, that are proven to keep someone sober and happily alcohol-free.
 We also rely on safe and effective medications to support their recovery.